Nonlinear Superconducting Magnetoelectric Effect

-In this work, we have proposed a novel nonlinear superconducting magnetoelectric effect.
-Naturally occurring in altermagnet/superconductor heterostructures, this second-order spin generation in response to the supercurrent becomes the leading order contribution to the magnetization along the out-of-plane direction.
-Supercurrent induced magnetization can be readily detected by using a superconducting quantum interference device (SQUID) perpendicular to the altermagnet surface, which can be employed to probe the magnetic flux change~\cite{chirolli2022colossal}.
-Interestingly, nonlinear spin generation that is second order in an applied electric field can be realized in normal-state (non-superconducting) altermagnets with $C_4 \mathcal{T}$ symmetry~\cite{xiao2022intrinsic}.
-Our work shows that nonlinear spin generation survives in the superconducting state and is driven by a dissipationless supercurrent.
+Naturally, high quality interfaces should be used, since disorder can locally disrupt the superconducting pairing and suppress the supercurrent.
+Additionally, in our analysis above, we have focussed on ideal ALM/SC heterostructures; in realistic systems, surface reconstruction may ensue.
+For example, reconstruction can produce to interfacial spin-orbit coupling that breaks local mirror symmetry~\cite{linder2011spin}, inducing additional linear magnetoelectric responses including in the out-of-plane direction (see SM~\cite{NoteX} of interface effects).
+Nevertheless, we expect the large altermagnetic spin-splitting~\cite{vsmejkal2022emerging} readily dominates the response rendering NSM robust.

+Even in the presence of an out-of-plane linear magnetoelectric response, we anticipate that NSM can be distinguished by {\it dynamical probes}: e.g., oscillatory Cooper pair momentum $\bm{q} (t) =\bm{q} \cos\omega t$ for slowly varying AC supercurrent with $\omega\ll\Delta_{0}$.
+In this weak oscillating regime, a rectified as well as a second harmonic magnetization appear: $\delta M_c^{(2)} (t) = \chi^c_{ab} q_a q_b (1 + \cos2\omega t)/2 $.
+Both rectified as well as second harmonic depart from that of the conventional linear magnetoelectric effect, which produces an oscillating magnetization at frequency $\omega$.
+This distinction is important practically since it enables to directly identify NSM even in systems where NSM is not the leading order magnetoelectric effect: e.g., conventional linear magnetoelectric effect produces a magnetization that averages to zero over one cycle, while the rectified NSM does not vanish allowing to directly identify its contribution; similarly locking-in to $2\omega$ allows to directly distinguish between linear and nonlinear superconducting magnetoelectric effects.

+While NSM is naturally realized in ALM/SC heterostructures (driven by its large spin-splitting), we find that it persists more generally for a wide range of other materials and symmetries (see SM~\cite{NoteX}).
+Strikingly, when NSM is combined with the linear magnetoelectric effect, current induced magnetization can become {\it non-reciprocal} producing distinct magnetizations for $+\bm{q}$ and $-\bm{q}$~\cite{NoteX}, a new tool for non-dissipative spintronics.
+Perhaps most interesting, however, is the NSM's ability to distinguish dilineate magnetic orders: as a result, we expect NSM provides a promising approach for exploring the rich interplay between magnetism and superconductivity in unconventional magnetic materials that include kagome materials~\cite{yin2022topological}, as well as materials in different spin space groups~\cite{xiao2024spin,jiang2024enumeration,chen2024enumeration}.

-\emph{Acknowledgements.}---We thank Bo Yang and Wen-Yu He for helpful discussions.
+\emph{Acknowledgements.}---We thank Bo Yang, Wen-Yu He, Naizhou Wang and Benjamin T. Zhou for helpful discussions.
 This work was supported by the Ministry of Education Singapore under its Academic Research Fund Tier 2 Grant No. MOE-T2EP50222-0011.

-\emph{Note added.}---Recently, we became aware of an independent pre-print posted on the arXiv in Ref.~\cite{zyuzin2024magnetoelectric} which also found a second-order supercurrent-induced spin polarization in superconductors with $d$-wave magnetization.